Art Hickman: Career

 Hickman founded a sextet in San Francisco in 1913.
 The band's first job was playing at training camp for the baseball team the San Francisco Seals.
 Next it was hired to perform at the St. Francis Hotel.
 Popularity allowed Hickman to expand his sextet and hire Ben Black, Earl Burtnett, Fred Coffman, Clyde Doerr, Steve Douglas, Frank Ellis, Dick Noolan, Ed Fitzpatrick, Jess Fitzpatrick, Roy Fox, Ray Hoback, Vic King, Lou Marcasie, Hank Miller, Mark Moica, Bert Ralton, Juan Ramos, Forrest Ray, Walt Rosener, Bela Spiller, Dick Winfree.

 In 1915, they performed at the world's fair in San Francisco.
 Four years later they were hired by Florenz Ziegfeld Jr. to play at his nightclub on the roof of the New Amsterdam Theatre in New York City.
 During the next year, they accompanied the Ziegfeld Follies.
 Hickman's orchestra went back to California and played again at the St. Francis Hotel and the Ambassador Hotel in Los Angeles.
 After Hickman retired, the band was led by Frank Ellis.
 Hickman's "Rose Room" became a big band standard.

 Influence

 Before Paul Whiteman, Hickman's dance orchestra was one of the first to use elements of jazz and one of the first to use a saxophone section.
 The bands instruments also included violin, trumpet, trombone, reeds (2), banjo (2), double bass, and piano, with Hickman on second piano and drums.

-Jelly Roll Morton disputed the notion that Hickman's orchestra was one of the first big bands.

 In 2004, Archeophone Records released The San Francisco Sound, an album that contains nearly all of Hickman's recordings from Sept.
 15, 1919 to July 8, 1920.
 Clyde Doerr plays alto and baritone saxophone.
 Bert Ralton plays soprano saxophone, tenor saxophone, oboe, and English horn.

+Death

+For 3 years prior to his death in 1930, Arthur had been suffering from Benti's syndrome, a chronic enlargement to the spleen.
+On January 15th, 1930, he suffered a relapse, and had an operation planned for the next day.
+It failed, however, and even after 3 blood transfusions, Arthur Hickman died on January 16th, 1930, at the Saint Francis Hospital, in San Francisco, California.